smritijha-ops/DNA-Nucleotide-Counter/README.md

-# DNA-Nucleotide-Counter
+DNA Nucleotide Counter

-Python script to count A,T,G and C nucleotides in a DNA sequence
+A simple Python program that counts the number of A, T, G, and C nucleotides present in a DNA sequence.

+Features

+- Accepts a DNA sequence as input
+- Handles lowercase and uppercase sequences
+- Counts A, T, G, and C nucleotides
+- Validates the DNA sequence